PolyConf: Unlocking Polymer Conformation Generation through Hierarchical Generative Models: Conclusion

 \section{Conclusion}

-In this work, we unlock a critical yet unexplored task --- polymer conformation generation, which may trigger a series of downstream research directions.
-Specifically, we propose PolyConf, the first tailored polymer conformation generation method that leverages hierarchical generative models to address this task, and further develop PolyBench, the first polymer conformation generation benchmark, to guarantee a comprehensive evaluation and boost subsequent studies.
-Extensive experiments on the PolyBench benchmark highlight the exceptional ability of PolyConf in polymer conformation generation, which significantly outperforms existing conformation generation methods in both quality and efficiency while maintaining strong scalability and generalization capabilities.
+In this work, we successfully unlock a critical yet largely unexplored task in the context of machine learning --- polymer conformation generation, which may further trigger a series of downstream research directions.
+Specifically, we propose PolyConf, the first tailored polymer conformation generation method that leverages hierarchical generative models to tackle this task, and develop PolyBench, the first benchmark for polymer conformation generation, to overcome the scarcity of polymer conformation datasets and boost subsequent studies.
+Extensive and comprehensive experiments on the PolyBench benchmark consistently demonstrate that our PolyConf significantly outperforms existing conformation generation methods in both quality and efficiency while maintaining superior scalability and generalization capabilities, thus highlighting its exceptional ability in polymer conformation generation.

-In the future, we will continue to explore this important area and further develop our method and benchmark, which may inspire broader research efforts and drive progress in this area.
+In the future, we will continue to explore this important research area and further develop our method and benchmark, which may inspire broader research efforts and drive progress in this research area.
 Moving forward, we aim to extend our method to accommodate more intricate polymer architectures, such as those with 2D topological structures and those constructed by more than one kind of monomer.
-We will also consider integrating flow-based generative models to refine polymer conformation generation.
+Meanwhile, we will also consider integrating other advanced deep generative models (e.g., flow-based generative models) to refine polymer conformation generation.